 - Honor 10: 16MP + 24MP rear (16MP RGB, 24MP monochrome, f/1.8, PDAF, 4K video), 24MP front

 The dual camera sertup is generally used for depth mapping, with the pairing of a 12 or 13-megapixel main camera with a 2-megapixel sensor.
-This will allow the 6X, 7C, 7X and Honor 9 Lite to create better bokeh or portrait effects.
+This will allow the 6X, 7C, 7S, 7X and Honor 9 Lite to create better bokeh or portrait effects.
+The Honor 10 Play also fits into this category despite offering a higher resolution main camera.

 The Honor 9, Honor 10 and the Honor View 10 have a more sophisticated arrangement with a main sensor and second monochrome sensor.
 The result is that they can also create those portrait effects, but are much better overall cameras, higher quality, with better low-light performance, so remember that not all dual camera systems are created equal.